Communication and Negotiations

 Sample size (or number of clusters) by treatment arms

-256 subjects, split equally among the four treatments.
-We aim to run 16 sessions of 16 subjects.
+We aim to run 4 sessions for each treatment.
+We aim to have around 16 subjects for each session.
 Depending on turnout, each session might have slightly more or slightly fewer subjects.

 Minimum detectable effect size for main outcomes (accounting for sample design and clustering)